GIRLS BB: This week's area schedule

-Northwestern’s girls basketball team will hit the road three times this week.

-The 17-0 Tigers — ranked No. 1 this week in both the IBCA’s all-class poll and the ICGSA’s Class 4A poll — visit Oak Hill (12-5) on Wednesday and visit Class 4A No. 10 Harrison (14-1) on Thursday.
-They cap their week with a game against Illinois squad Maine West in the Coach Kipp’s Hoopsfest on Saturday at Villa Park, Illinois.
+The Northwestern-BC game Friday is scheduled for 6 p.m. as part of a varsity doubleheader.
+The Northwestern-Cass boys game will follow.

-The following is this week’s area schedule.
+The following is this week’s area girls schedule.
 JV games start at 6 p.m. unless otherwise noted.

 TUESDAY